peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * 64-bit signed integer: -2 <sup>63</sup>to (2 <sup>63</sup>- 1).

-<b>Two's complement form</b>: In <i>two' s-complement form</i>, positive numbers have the highest (most significant) bit et to zero, and negative numbers have that bit (and all bits eyond) set to one.
-To store a negative number, decrease its bsolute value by 1 and swap the bits of the resulting umber.
+<b>Two's complement form</b>: In <i>two' s-complement form</i>, nonnegative numbers have the highest (most significant) bit set to zero, and negative numbers have that bit (and all bits beyond) set to one, and a negative number is stored in such form by decreasing its absolute value by 1 and swapping the bits of the resulting number.

 <b>64-bit floating-point number</b>: A 64-bit binary loating-point number, in the form <i>significand</i>* 2<sup><i>exponent</i></sup>.
 The significand is 53 bits long Precision) and the exponent ranges from -1074 (EMin) to 971 EMax).
 The number is stored in the following format (commonly alled the IEEE 754 format):